michaeltroxler/mobileid/docs/source/introduction.rst

 This document provides Relying Parties (RPs) with technical guidance and best practices for integrating Mobile ID Open ID Provider (MobileID OP) into their applications.

 ..
-OpenID_Connect:: The MobileID OP can be used for both authorization and authentication.
+OpenID:: The MobileID OP can be used for both authorization and authentication.
 It fully complies with the OpenID Connect specification.

 OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol.
 It allows clients to verify the